ShrutiPatil7111/GeoMapDashboard/README.md

 ---

 ## Acknowledgments

-Built using Streamlit
+-Built using Streamlit
-Map visualization powered by Folium
+-Map visualization powered by Folium
-Geospatial data handling with GeoPandas
+-Geospatial data handling with GeoPandas

 ---